LouisDesdoigts/dLux/docs/API/images.md

-# Images: images.py
+# Images: `images.py`

-This module contains the classes that define the behaviour of Images in dLux.
+This module contains the classes that define the behaviour of images in ∂Lux.

-There is only a Single public class:
+There is only a single public class:

 - `Image`

-This class only has two attributes:
+This class has two attributes:

 - `image`
 - `pixel_scale`

-The image attribute is a 2D array of the image.
-The pixel_scale is the pixel scale of the image, which as units depending on the type of Optics used.
+The `image` attribute is a 2D array of the image.
+The `pixel_scale` is the pixel scale of the image, the units of which depends on the `Optics` used.

 ??? info "Image API"
     ::: dLux.images.Image

-It has a number of methods that allow for the manipulation of the image.
-It implements as series of operators that allow for the manipulation of the image via standard arithmetic operators. ie:
+The `Image` class has a number of methods that allow for image manipulation.
+They are implemented as standard arithmetic operators, i.e.:

 ```python
 import jax.numpy as np